Native American Leadership in Education (NALE) Cohort

-The purpose of the creation of the NALE cohort is to enable UNM COE, TEELP and the educational leadership program to address specific needs within tribal and broader Native American educational leadership in New Mexico.
-NALE will demonstrate UNM’s commitment to Native American tribal, rural and urban communities surrounding Indian education.
-Intentional curriculum and program development will address the unique needs of communities in the P-20 pipeline while increasing the number of Native American administrators across the education spectrum in New Mexico, nationally, and internationally.
+The purpose of the NALE cohort is to enable UNM COE, TEELP and the Educational Leadership Program to address specific needs within tribal and broader Native American educational leadership in New Mexico.
+NALE demonstrates UNM’s commitment to Indian education in tribal, rural and urban communities.
+Intentional curriculum and program development addresses the unique needs of communities in the P-20 pipeline while increasing the number of Native American leaders across the education spectrum in New Mexico, nationally, and internationally.

 We have recently published a list of COE Education and Native American Graduate Scholarships that may be useful to you.